-Their first regular-season game was played on October 6, 1967 at Niagara Falls where they lost to the Flyers, 9-0.
-The first home game was played on October 8, 1967, a 10-5 loss to the Toronto Marlboroughs.
+First home game was played on October 8, 1967, a 10-5 loss to the Toronto Marlboroughs.

 The 67’s played their first 11 home games at the Hull Arena awaiting the completion of the Civic Centre.
 Their first game in their new home was played on December 29, 1967, a 4-2 loss to the Montreal Junior Canadiens.

-Their first victory came at London where they edged the Nationals, 2-1.
+First victory came at London where they edged the Nationals, 2-1.

-Their first victory at the J. Benson Centre came on January 1, 1968, a 3-2 win over the Hamilton Red Wings.
+First victory at the J. Benson Centre came on January 1, 1968, a 3-2 win over the Hamilton Red Wings.

 Ottawa’s record after their first season was 6-45-3.
 They scored 105 goals and had 328 goals scored against them.

-The 67’s first playoff experience was at the end of their second regular season, 1968-69.
+First playoff experience was at the end of their second regular season, 1968-69.
 They lost an eight-point quarter-final series, 9-5, to the Niagara Falls Flyers.

-The first time the 67’s won a playoff series was during the 1970-71 playoffs, defeating the Hamilton Red Wings, 9-5, in an eight-point quarter-final series.
+First time the 67’s won a playoff series was during the 1970-71 playoffs, defeating the Hamilton Red Wings, 9-5, in an eight-point quarter-final series.